Auditions

 REHEARSAL INFO

-• Rehearsal Dates: Rehearsals will begin around Saturday, January 24th and will typically run Monday-Thursday evenings (7:30 pm - 10:30 pm) and Saturday mornings (9:00 am - 1:00 pm).
+• Rehearsal Dates: Rehearsals will begin Monday, June 22nd.
+Rehearsals will typically run Monday-Thursday evenings (7:30 pm - 10:30 pm) and Saturday mornings (9:00 am - 1:00 pm).
 Not everyone will be called to every rehearsal.

 • Location: Irving Garden & Arts Center in Irving, TX during weeknights and at The Refinery in Grapevine, TX on Saturdays